nonissue/hammerspoon/README.md

 * [ ] !!
 * [ ] Connect to airpods?
 * [ ] Disconnect from airpods?
+* [ ] Bind alert styles in a function so i don't have to keep repeating things

 * [ ] Make specific system functions into modal hotkeys
   * Some ideas: